 - Wrong fuel = poor performance

 Many young athletes either don’t eat breakfast or eat the wrong thing for breakfast.
-They may even skip lunch.
+They may even skipp lunch.
 Don’t forget “breakfast” literally remains “to break a fast “.
 This means after sleeping all night the body is craving appropriate nutrition.
 Not eating or eating too many simple sugars and not enough protein and healthy fats is a recipe for poor athletic performances.
 Eating foods rich in protein, like eggs, and healthy fats, like whole milk or lean meats, will allow the athlete to be well-prepared nutritionally for future events.

 - Lifting too much weight, too soon, too fast, and with poor technique.